jlmelville/smallvis/docs/spectral.md

 that connect kernel PCA to spectral methods.

 * A [review of manifold learning](https://doi.org/10.1146/annurev-statistics-040522-115238)
 which connects spectral methods with dimensionality reduction in general.
+Note that their definition of diffusion maps assumes $\alpha = 1$.

 ## Some code